What we know about the latest Ebola outbreak after WHO declares global health emergency

 Yes.
 This is the third detected outbreak involving the Bundibugyo strain after previous outbreaks in Uganda between 2007 and 2008 and in the DRC in 2012, MSF said.

-It is the DRC’s 17th Ebola outbreak since the first case was discovered in 1976, according to the group.
+This is the 17th Ebola outbreak in the DRC since the first case was discovered in 1976, according to the group.

 What makes it a global health emergency?